jorgebucaran/hyperapp/README.md

 ## Mounting

-Your application will be mounted into the provided DOM container element.
+To mount your application in a page, we need a DOM element.
+This element is referred to as the application container.
+Applications built with Hyperapp always have a single container.

 ```jsx
 app(state, actions, view, container)
 ```

-Hyperapp will try to reuse existing elements inside the container enabling SEO optimization and improving your sites time-to-interactive.
+Hyperapp will also attempt to reuse existing elements inside the container enabling SEO optimization and improving your sites time-to-interactive.
 The process consists of serving a fully rendered page together with your application.
-Then instead of throwing away the server-rendered content, we'll turn your DOM nodes into an interactive application out of the box.
+Then instead of throwing away the existing content, we'll turn your DOM nodes into an interactive application out of the box.

-This is how we can recycle server-rendered content in the counter example from before.
+This is how we can recycle server-rendered content out the counter example from before.
 See [Getting Started](#getting-started) for the application code.

 ```html
 <!doctype html>